James Longstreet: Later life

-After Louise's death, and after bearing criticism of his war record from other Confederates for decades, Longstreet rebutted their arguments in his memoirs entitled From Manassas to Appomattox, a labor of five years that was published in 1896.
+Longstreet rebutted criticism of his war record from other Confederates in his memoirs, From Manassas to Appomattox, a labor of five years published in 1896.
 Piston describes the prose as "entertaining, if occasionally labored".
-In the book, Longstreet praises several Civil War officers but frequently disparages others, most heavily his postwar detractors Jubal Early and Fitzhugh Lee.
-He expresses personal affection for Robert E. Lee but is at times critical of his strategy.
-Piston argues that the quality of the book is diminished by bitterness and a lack of objectivity.
-It did little if anything to alter the views of Longstreet's opponents.
+In the book, Longstreet praises several Civil War officers but frequently disparages others, particularly his postwar detractors Jubal Early and Fitzhugh Lee.
+He expresses personal affection for Lee but is at times critical of his strategy.
+Piston argues that the quality of the book is diminished by bitterness and lack of objectivity.
+It did little to alter the views of Longstreet's opponents.

-Longstreet served from 1897 to 1904, under presidents William McKinley and Theodore Roosevelt, as U.S. Commissioner of Railroads, succeeding Wade Hampton III.
+Longstreet campaigned throughout Georgia for William McKinley in the 1896 presidential election.
+He served from 1897 to 1904, under presidents McKinley and Theodore Roosevelt, as U.S. Commissioner of Railroads, succeeding Wade Hampton III.
 In 1897, at the age of 76, in a ceremony at the governor's mansion in Atlanta, Longstreet married 34-year-old librarian Helen Dortch.
-Although Longstreet's children reacted poorly to the marriage, Helen became a devoted wife and avid supporter of his legacy after his death.
+Although Longstreet's children reacted poorly to the marriage, Helen became a devoted wife and an avid supporter of his legacy after his death.
 She outlived him by 58 years, dying in 1962.
 In 1898, Longstreet, then 77, volunteered to lead U.S. troops in Cuba during the Spanish–American War.
 Longstreet's final years were marked by poor health and partial deafness.
 In 1902 he suffered from severe rheumatism and was unable to stand for more than a few minutes at a time.
 His weight diminished from 200 to 135 pounds by January 1903.
 Cancer developed in his right eye, and in December he had X-ray therapy in Chicago to treat it.
-He contracted pneumonia and died in Gainesville on January 2, 1904, six days before his 83rd birthday.
+He contracted pneumonia and died in Gainesville on January 2, 1904.
 Bishop Benjamin Joseph Keiley, who had served under Longstreet, said his funeral Mass.
-Longstreet's remains are buried in Alta Vista Cemetery in Gainesville.
+Longstreet is buried in Alta Vista Cemetery in Gainesville.
 He outlived most of his detractors and was one of only a few general officers from the Civil War to live into the 20th century.